Bwc9876/git-from-scratch/index.typ

 == Commit Objects
 <commit-objects>

-Commits are a core part of Git, we're starting to see how porcelain commands connect to the plumbing ones.

-A commit is a way of marking a tree object with a message, author, time, and even cryptographic signatures.
+A *commit* marks a tree object with a message, author, time, and even cryptographic signatures.
 Commits can store any arbitrary data but we'll stick to common fields.

-A commit object starts out with a series of newline-delimited
+The format starts out with a series of newline-delimited *headers*.
-#emph[headers];.
 Each header consists of a #acc1[name], a space, and then a
 #acc2[value].
 Following these headers are #emph[two] newlines and then the
 commit’s #acc3[message].